gogurlarishithram27-ship-it/Deepfake-Detector-1/README.md

 # Deepfake Detector PRO

 A multimodal AI-powered web application for detecting synthetic and manipulated images.
-Built for the AMD Developer Hackathon.
+Built for the AMD Developer.

 ## Features